baleada/docs/src/prose/utilities/index.md

 ### Dimension
 :::

-Dimension utilities are a shorthand for creating elements with the same height and width.
+Dimension utilities are shorthand for creating elements with the same height and width.

 They start with `.d-` and end with any value from your `height` or `width` theme configurations, or any arbitrary value supported by height and width utilities.
 You can also use `theme.dimension` to configure additional classes and values.